iot2tangle/ESP32/http-receiver/README.md

-# ESP32 I2T GETTER --  HTTP Protocol
+# ESP32 I2T Receiver --  HTTP Protocol

-ESP32 is one of the microcontrollers for *IoT applications* par excellence.
-It is widely used for both educational and industrial development due to its great versatility, reliability and low cost.
-At *I2T* we wanted to add it due to its extensive use in the development community.

-# In progress....
+This code will allow you to ***collect information/data from the Tangle (Streams Channel)*** that was or is being sent from a *sending device* and then ***decode the json data*** and *save it in variables*.
+This will allow you to ***execute actions according to the data*** that you are "sensing" in the *sending device*.

+**Currently the code is optimized to work by requesting data to *Keepy*.** <https://github.com/iot2tangle/Keepy>

+A simple example to illustrate the idea: *Your sending device measures ambient temperature in your garden, and sends that data to Tangle, and you will have another device inside your house reading that json data from tangle, and at a certain temperature a relay is activated that turns on the mechanism of closing the windows of your house.*

+This is just an example, the code is prepared to receive any type of data and *you will have to write your code for the activation of the outputs/relays according to the conditions you need* (it is not difficult at all and there are very useful examples for it in it code).

-## Setting up your ESP32 with the I2T Sensors Stack
+# Setting up your ESP32

-This is the list of Sensors/Modules that you can connect and it will be recognized immediately.
-- ***BME280*** (*Bosch*) - Temperature, Humidity and Pressure sensor. -> Connected by *I2C Bus* via: *GPIO33/SDA* and *GPIO32/SCL* --- Be careful with the supply of this sensor, the BM280 is powered with 3.3V, if your module does not have a voltage regulator (some modules do not have it) the sensor can be damaged if you supply 5V.
-- ***MPU6050*** (*InvenSense-TDK*) - Acelerometer and Gyroscope 6-axis. -> Connected by *I2C Bus* via: *GPIO33/SDA* and *GPIO32/SCL*.
-- ***BH1750*** (*ROHM*) - Ambient Light Sensor. -> Connected by *I2C Bus* via: *GPIO33/SDA* and *GPIO32/SCL*.
-- ***Generic Adjustable Sound Sensor with digital output*** (like *KY038 Module*) - -> Digital Signal on *GPIO21*, *GPIO22* to GND (to enable sound data collection).
-- Also, you can connect a ***Green LED*** in *GPIO2* that blink when the data is sent to the Tangle, and a ***Red LED*** in *GPIO15* that will Blink in a certain way when it detects certain errors (totally optional)

-### Connecting the sensors

-The following diagram explains how each sensor of our stack must be connected to the ESP32 pins.
-The "NodeMCU-32s" development board has been used in this diagram, which contains the ESP32 microcontroller.
-However, any development board that contains the ESP32 microcontroller can be used.
+*4 GPIO ESP32 pins* have been defined for the *outputs*.
+The *outputs* are **Boolean: 1 or 0 (3.3V or 0V in voltage)**.
+Any device that takes advantage of these *outputs* can be connected, but without a doubt the ones that bring out the most potential to the application are the ***relays***.

+The default *ESP32 Outputs GPIOs* are:
+**Output/Relay 1 -> GPIO26  --  Output/Relay 2 -> GPIO27  --  Output/Relay 3 -> GPIO14  --  Output/Relay 4 -> GPIO12**

 ![I2T Sensors Stack on ESP32](https://iot2tangle.io/assets/screenshots/ESP32-I2T.png)

-**It is not necessary to have all the sensors listed here**, the code is able to detect which sensors were connected.
-In the case of not connecting any sensor, the only real data that will be displayed on the Tangle will be the Internal Temperature of *ESP32*.

-***IMPORTANT NOTE:*** *Espressif has deprecated the ESP32's internal temperature sensor a few years ago, as it has proven not to be a very accurate measurement.
-However we will use it as a minimum unit of information to be able to send data to the Tangle without having sensors connected.
-Please keep this in mind, so this value should not be taken into account for critical applications.*

 ## Download Firmware on ESP32
-This repository uses the ***Iot2Tangle C Core devices*** adapted for ***ESP32-FreeRTOS*** offered in the official *Espressif Toolchain ESP-IDF SDK*.
+This repository uses the ***Iot2Tangle C Core receiver devices*** adapted for ***ESP32-FreeRTOS*** offered in the official *Espressif Toolchain ESP-IDF SDK*.
 Once the SDK is installed you will have all the tools to compile and download the program on your ESP32.

+Remember that for ESP32 to be taking data **you must have a Keepy instance running on some endpoint that ESP32 can reach**.

+## 1) Install ESP-IDF SDK:
 ### Windows:
-#### 1) Install ESP-IDF SDK:
 The easiest way to install ESP-IDF and their prerequisites is to download the ESP-IDF Tools installer from this URL:
 <https://dl.espressif.com/dl/esp-idf-tools-setup-2.3.exe>